IDEA-XL/Tools4Sys/README.md

 Other hyperparameters can be adjusted in `configs/base.yaml`.<br>
 The training used 8 NVIDIA A100 GPUs and took ~5 hours.

+We suggest the use of [SAFE dataset V2](https://huggingface.co/datasets/datamol-io/safe-drugs) to train GenMol (Note V2 removes some invalid molecules/corrupted SAFE strings.
+The original data that was used by GenMol is available here [SAFE dataset V1](https://huggingface.co/datasets/datamol-io/safe-gpt/tree/b83175cd7394).

 ### (Optional) Training with User-defined Dataset
-We used the [SAFE dataset](https://huggingface.co/datasets/datamol-io/safe-drugs) to train GenMol.
 To use your own training dataset, first convert your SMILES dataset into SAFE by running the following command:
 ```bash
 python scripts/preprocess_data.py ${input_path} ${data_path}
 ```